Statistics of Base Polytopes in F-theory

 We also try to generate the complete subset of 2d base polytopes in a ``$k=5$'' set of smaller 2d boxes, which are given by the Newton polytope of $-5K_B$ for $B=\mb{P}_2,\mb{F}_0,\mb{F}_n\ (n=2,\dots,10)$, listed in table~\ref{t:2Dboxes-k5}, denoted as $\mc{B}_{5}(B)$.

-Using the same methods as in the last section to combine the different data from different boxes (\ref{Ntot-2}), we estimate the total number of base polytopes fitting in these boxes to be \be N_{\rm tot}\approx 2.5\times 10^8\,. \ee This matches (within a factor of 2) the exact number of $\approx 1.5\times 10^8$ from Table~\ref{t:2d-polytopes}.
+Using the same methods as in the last section to combine the different data from different boxes (\ref{Ntot-2}), we estimate the total number of base polytopes fitting in these boxes to be\footnote{The Monte Carlo data are collected on \href{https://doi.org/10.5281/zenodo.17761959}{https://doi.org/10.5281/zenodo.17761959} in the file 2d/2d-k=5.zip.} \be N_{\rm tot}\approx 2.5\times 10^8\,. \ee This matches (within a factor of 2) the exact number of $\approx 1.5\times 10^8$ from Table~\ref{t:2d-polytopes}.
 In this subset, we also plot the estimated vs.\ exact number of base polytopes for a given $h^{1,1}(B_2)$ in Figure~\ref{f:2dk5h11}, with magnification around small and large $h^{1,1}$, with good agreement.

 In Figure~\ref{f:all-legend}, we compare the exact number of base polytopes for each $h^{1,1}$ with the number inside each $k=5$ boxes.
-The combined curve is not a simple addition of the curves from different boxes, because as explained before, a base can generally fit into more than one boxes.
+The combined curve is not a simple addition of the curves from different boxes, because as explained before, a base can generally fit into more than one box.
 It is interesting to note that the distribution of polytopes is not dominated by one or two of the boxes, even though some boxes are much larger than others, in the sense of containing more primitive lattice points.